Diagnostic test studies: assessment and critical appraisal

 3. Was the reference standard applied regardless of the index diagnostic test result?

 - If the patient has a negative index test result, the investigators sometimes do not carry out the reference standard test to confirm the negative result, especially if the test is invasive or risky, as this may be unethical.
-To overcome this, investigators employ an alternative reference standard for proving that the patient does not have the target disorder, which is long-term follow-up to assess that there are no adverse effects associated with the target disorder present without any treatment.
+To overcome this, investigators employ an alternative reference standard for proving that the patient does not have the target disorder, which is a long-term follow-up to assess that there are no adverse effects associated with the target disorder present without any treatment.
 Why?
-To confirm the accuracy of the index test: in other words, that the negative result of the index test is in fact the correct result for the patient and he/she definitely doesn’t have the disease.
+To confirm the accuracy of the index test: in other words, that the negative result of the index test is, in fact, the correct result for the patient and he/she definitely doesn’t have the disease.

 4. Was the test validated in a second independent group of patients?

 In conclusion: If the study that we are evaluating fails any of these 4 criteria, we need to consider whether the flaws of the study make the results invalid.

 How do we assess the results of the test?

 There are two types of result commonly reported in diagnostic test studies.
 One concerns the accuracy of the test and is reflected in the sensitivity and specificity, often defined as the test's ability to find true positives for the disorder (sensitivity) or true negatives for the disorder (specificity).
 An ideal diagnostic test finds no false positives but at the same time misses no one with the disease (finds no false negatives) — much easier said than done!

 The other concerns how the test performs in the population being tested and is reflected in predictive values (also called post-test probabilities) and likelihood ratios.
 To give brief definitions of these terms consider this example (based on reference):